maupLessons/club-website/README.md

 ## Frontend (React)

-Frontend is located in the client/ directory (React + Vite + TypeScript).
+Frontend is located in the client/ directory (React + Vite + TypeScript)

 > All commands below should be executed from the **root directory of the project**.